sharozmirza/golang-tutorial/README.md

 ...
 ```

-#### Constuctor functions
+#### Constuctor Functions

 In Go, there isn't a built-in concept of a constructor like in some object-oriented languages (e.g., Python or Java).
-However, you can simulate a constructor for a struct by creating a function that returns an instance of the struct, often initialized with specific values.
+However, a constructor for a struct can be simulated by creating a function that returns an instance of the struct, often initialized with specific values.

 ```go
 ...